fbpx

 The lunch run.

-In this guide, we will give you our top 11 tips for fitting your lunch run into your busy schedule.
+In this guide, we will give you 11 tips to fit your lunch run in to your busy schedule.

 A person holding a clock and a sign that says time for lunch.

-Running during your lunch hour is an excellent way to clear your head, break up your workday, and increase your work productivity.
+Running during your lunch break is an excellent way to clear your head, breaking up your workday and leading to an increase in work productivity.

-I’ve been living and working in Madrid, Spain, for the past three years.
-One of the typical Spanish things that differs from my past jobs is the concept of the long lunch break.
-It’s not unusual for a Spaniard to have a three-course meal for lunch that lasts over two hours.
+I’ve been living and working in Madrid, Spain for the past 3 years and one of the typical Spanish things that differ from my past jobs is the concept of the long lunch break.
+It’s not unusual for a Spaniard to have a 3-course meal for lunch that lasts over 2 hours.

-While most of my coworkers engage in this leisurely activity, I make the most of the long break and go for a lunch run.
-I like to choose a “RUNch” over a long lunch any day as I have enough time to fit it in without rushing much.
+While most of my colleagues are engaging in this leisurely activity, I make the most of the long break and go for a lunch run.
+When it comes to the crunch, I like to choose a “RUNch” over a long lunch any day!

-Now, not all of us have the luxury of this long lunch culture, and the 1-hour lunch is universally more common whether working at an office or working from home.
+Now, not all of us have the luxury of this long lunch culture and the 1-hour lunch is universally more common.

 To help the time-poor runners, see our step-by-step guide and 11 helpful tips to get your lunch run completed in the middle of the workday: